BadRAM/USB4GC/README.md

 And here are two example assemblies, with highlighted circuit paths.
 ![Schematic.png](https://github.com/BadRAM/USB4GC/blob/main/docs/BBExample.png)

-If you want to recreate these, I recommend placing the wires in the following order:
+The wire colors, in order that they should be placed are:
- 1. Green
+ 1. Green: Ground
- 2. Red
+ 2. Red: Data
- 3. Yellow
+ 3. Yellow:
  4. Blue
  5. Black